DataDog/kics/documentation/rules/terraform/gcp/sql_db_instance_backup_disabled.md

 }
 ```

-ensures that point-in-time recovery is possible and critical business data can be restored when needed.
+This ensures that point-in-time recovery is possible and critical business data can be restored when needed.

 ## Compliant Code Examples